Please click any image to see the design details

 Thanksgiving is gathering together to express gratitude a feast with prayerful thanks and nostalgia for a simpler time.
 Thanksgiving is a deeply meaningful and comforting annual ritual to most Americans.
 The national memory of a moment in Plymouth, nearly 400 years ago, when two distinct cultures, on the brink of profound and irrevocable change, shared an autumn feast.

-Celebrate your thanksgiving this year by creating one of our beautiful fall quilts and show off your fall bags made by Sweet Pea. swpea.com
+Celebrate your thanksgiving this year by creating one of our beautiful fall quilts and show off your fall bags made with designs from swpea.com

 more Thanksgiving machine embroidery designs at http://swpea.com/search?q=thanksgiving